openml/server-api/docs/migration.md

 ## V1 to V2
-Most of the changes are focused on standardizing responses.
+Most of the changes are focused on standardizing responses, working on:

+ * using JSON types.
+ * removing levels of nesting for endpoints which return single-field JSON.
+ * always returning lists for fields which may contain multiple values even if it contains only one element or no element.
+ * restricting or expanding input types as appropriate.
+ * standardizing authentication and access messages, and consistently execute those checks before fetching data or providing error messages about the data.

 ### Datasets